hacs/documentation/source/docs/use/download_repository.md

 3. To download the repository, in the bottom-right corner, select the **Download** button.
     - Don't see a download button?
 The button doesn't show if the repository has already been downloaded.

-## About repository options

-In the top-right corner, you will find the 3 dots menu (:material-dots-vertical:).

-This can be used to quickly access the repository at [GitHub](https://github.com), and it's issue tracker.

-Here you can also force a refresh of the data for the repository.